Sulphur Bank Mine: Discovery of cinnabar

-Between the time of Veatch’s discovery and the working of sulfur, a minor mining excitement led to the discovery of cinnabar in the northern reaches of Napa County (of which Lake County was then a part).
+Between the time of Veatch's discovery and the working of sulfur, a minor mining excitement led to the discovery of cinnabar in the northern reaches of Napa County (of which Lake County was then a part).
 The Silverado rush in the winter of 1858–59 caused “every unemployed man from Soscol to Calistoga turned prospector.
 Blankets and bacon, beans and hard bread rose to a premium,” reported William T. Montgomery in a light-hearted sketch of the great silver rush that resulted in enormous finds of worthless iron pyrites.

 But the rush did result in the discovery of cinnabar in 1860.
 Montgomery, who became a stockholder in the X.L.C.R. (pronounced "excelsior") mine, is the only known source of the often-repeated tale of Seth Dunham and L.D.
-Jones discovering cinnabar in a road cut of the Barryessa–Lower Lake Road (now Morgan Valley Road) in what became known as the Knoxville mining district, about a dozen miles south east of the Sulphur Bank in present-day Napa County.
+Jones discovering cinnabar in a road cut of the Barryessa–Lower Lake Road (now Morgan Valley Road) in what became known as the Knoxville mining district, about a dozen miles southeast of the Sulphur Bank in present-day Napa County.
 The X.L.C.R. became known as the Redington mine a decade later and was second only to the New Almaden mine in production.

 Another account of the discovery of cinnabar in the same region is contained in the December 1861 edition of Scientific American magazine.
 “There has been recently opened an extensive cinnabar vein, in Napa County, which promises to be rich.
 This was discovered by John Newman, of Pope’s Valley.
 The cinnabar was discovered by means of the fires which are made to burn off the chaparral,” the magazine reported.

 Newman became a stockholder of the Phoenix mine in that location.
 These early discoveries of mercury-bearing ores did not become viable mercury producers until 1872, when the price of mercury and improved smelting methods resulted in the establishment of many mines in Lake and Napa counties.